Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

 docker run -v <your azure-sdk-for-js repository root>:/srv/testproxy -p 5001:5001 -p 5000:5000 -e Logging__LogLevel__Microsoft=Debug azsdkengsys.azurecr.io/engsys/testproxy-lin:latest
 ```

+If port 5000 is already being used in your machine, you can specify any other port such as 2345:5000 in the args, and make sure to have the environment variable `TEST_PROXY_HTTP_PORT` set as the specified port(2345 in this case).

 Once you've done this, you can run your tests in a separate terminal. `dev-tool` will detect that a test proxy container is already running and will point requests to the Docker container you started.

 ### Many ways to run the test-proxy tool